 This is entirely a web-based animation program.
 It’s a nifty, free little browser gem.
 It allows you to move scenery around, props, move your characters.

-It’s actually primarily used by businesses to spice up their boring old meetings.
+It’s primarily used by businesses to spice up their boring old meetings.
 But good on them for moving in the right direction!

 Animaker is much like PowToon in that you set up a storyboard and animate the characters or props in that scene.
 It’s used by companies like Google, Verizon, and Pepsi.